Ari-Ario/Registration-form/README.md

 modules: openpyxl

-to make the programm executable: pyinstaller
+to make the programm-code executable: pyinstaller